 However, times have changed.
 The distinctions between government speech and commercial speech have blurred even in the lower grades.
 Public schools are now seeking to supplement their state-funded budgets by selling naming rights for buildings on campus.
 For instance, a public school with a football team around which the local community rallies can raise considerable funds selling t-shirts, caps etc. using the school name.
 The line is unclear where a school name is used for commercial purposes.

 Once again, the Estate of Dr. King provides some interesting guidance.
-Dr. King was a member of the college fraternity Alpha Kappa Alpha, whose members have continued to nurture strong bonds long after their college years have passed.
+Dr. King was a member of the college fraternity Alpha Phi Alpha, whose members have continued to nurture strong bonds long after their college years have passed.
 The fraternity conceived the idea of the memorial to Dr. King in Washington, DC, shepherded it through the administrative challenges and raised more than $120 million of the project.
 Its foundation, however, was forced to pay the King children to use his likeness on the monument and to use his quotes, which adorn the massive structure.
 Furthermore, they had to pay for using his name in marketing materials for the fundraising.
 Upon completion of the project, the fraternity sought to continue to raise funds for the maintenance of the structure, even though the project was turned over to the US National Park Service.
 The King Estate refused to let the foundation continue to use the MLK name for this second phase of the project, arguing that it would cause confusion with its own fundraising efforts.

 Accordingly, the determination of 11th Amendment immunity is subject to the grey areas of commercial and government speech, public and private designations and the individuals making decisions.
 It is very much a complex framework.